-6 The bilingual stream
+The English bilingual stream

-6.1 Studying in the bilingual stream
+Studying in the English bilingual stream

-In 2015, 6.5% of government schools-most of them in urban areas-provided English bilingual programs.
-As a result of the dearth of qualified teachers (a consequence of the swabasha language policies), these programs only offered selected subjects in English (Ministry of Education, Sri Lanka 2015).
-Bilingual programs are also available at many private and semi-private schools.
-10 By contrast, students with significant financial means can obtain a full Englishmedium education at a special category of private school called international schools.
-Originally started in 1977 to educate the children of expatriates, these schools, which have grown in popularity since the 1990s, prepare students for international exams that are equivalent to the UK Certification of Secondary Education (GCSE) (De Silva 1999).
-Currently unregulated by the Education Ministry, they vary significantly in terms of quality (Nuhman 2013).
+In 2018, 7.3 per cent of government schools - most of them in urban areas - provided English bilingual programs (Department of Census and Statistics 2018).
+As a result of the dearth of qualified teachers (a consequence of the swabasha language policies), these programs only offered selected subjects in English.
+Bilingual programs are also available at many private and semi-private schools.8 By contrast, students with significant financial means can obtain a full English-medium education at a special category of private school called international schools.
+Originally started in 1977 to educate the children of expatriates, these schools, which have grown in popularity since the 1990s, prepare students for international exams that are equivalent to the UK General Certificate of Secondary Education (de Silva 1999).
+The best of these offer a higher standard of English education than is available elsewhere (Gunesekera 2005).

-In 2008, Girl's College offered math, science, and some elected subjects in the English medium from grades 6 to 11, as well as for most A Level subjects.
+In 2008, the Girl's College English bilingual stream (grades 6-11) offered math, science, and English literature in English (most A Level subjects were available in English).
 Students were admitted to the bilingual program on the basis of their results on the English portion of the national grade 5 scholarship exam, their identified home language(s), and other factors.
 Girls who came to the program from the Sinhala-medium stream (Sinhalas and Muslims) studied in separate bilingual classrooms where they took their English- and Sinhala-medium subjects.
-Students who transferred from the Tamil-medium stream (Tamils and Muslims) came to the bilingual classrooms for their English-medium subjects, but returned to their Tamil-medium home classrooms for their Tamil-medium subjects and for English-as-a-subject.
+Students who transferred from the Tamil-medium stream (Tamils and Muslims) came to the bilingual classrooms for their English-medium subjects but returned to their Tamil-medium home classrooms for their Tamil-medium subjects.